wh-alice/mig_visualstudio/vs/test/using-a-summary-results-file-with-a-generic-test.md

 ---
-title: "Using a Summary Results File with a Generic Test" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-tfs-dev14"
+title: "Using a Summary Results File with a Generic Test | testtitle" ms.custom: "" ms.date: "10/19/2016"
+ms.prod: "visual-studio-tfs-dev14"